 If you select “_new” or “_blank”, then the tab “Destination Window” will be activated.
 There you can enter additional information on the destination window of the link, e.g. size and location of the window.

 With the option #_blank you can determine which elements should be displayed in the browser window (note: Jedox Spreadsheets always have scroll bars).

 You also receive the dialog “Insert Hyperlink” when you right-click a standard chart and select from the context menu “Hyperlink …”.

 In addition to the recent transfer options, it is possible to transfer chart data from here:

 Thus, it is possible to transfer a category label or a series label by clicking a chart element, and thus to start a command that marks the corresponding values in the associated table.

-As of Jedox Version 5.1, hyperlinks between reports have been enhanced to work better in combination with bundle exports/imports.
-Hyperlinks created via the dialog “Insert Hyperlink” will now by default first try to locate the target workbook relative to the source workbook.
+Hyperlinks between reports work better in combination with bundle exports/imports.
+By default, Hyperlinks created via the dialog “Insert Hyperlink” first try to locate the target workbook relative to the source workbook.
 If this lookup fails, the hyperlink will attempt to locate the target workbook based on the full, literal path, and finally it will look up by node ID, enabling a working hyperlink even if the target workbook was renamed.